kristoferlund/ic-seo-webapp/README.md

 # SEO-Optimized Dynamic Routing for Vite Apps on the Internet Computer

+> [!NOTE]
-> 🧪 **This is an experimental project** — designed to demonstrate how single-page applications can serve SEO-friendly, route-specific content dynamically on the Internet Computer (ICP).
+> **This is an experimental project** — designed to demonstrate how single-page applications can serve SEO-friendly, route-specific content dynamically on the Internet Computer (ICP).
 This is not a polished library or CLI yet — feel free to fork and experiment.

 ---